schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Blame Freestyle

-A transportation security screener ticks a archipelago at a uncooked cold room.
+A transportation security screener ticks an archipelago at an uncooked cold room.

 ## Radiance